dward2/BME547/syllabus.md

 ## Lecture
 Mon/Wed 11:45 am -- 1:00 PM
-Location Teer 106
+Location: Teer 106

 ## Course Overview
 Software plays a critical role in almost all medical devices, spanning device control, feedback and algorithmic processing.
 This course focuses on software design skills that are ubiquitous in the medical device industry, including software version control, unit testing, fault tolerance, continuous integration testing and documentation.
-Experience will be gained in Python and potentially other languages.
+Experience will be gained in the Python programming language.

 The course will be structured around various software projects related to medical devices that measure and process a biosignal, sends it to a web